 The pilot project will focus on the public railway system in western Switzerland, near the Buttes station, at a cost of approximately 400.000 CHF (approximately 435.000 euros).

-Obviously, the goal of the startup it does not stop at the Alps.
-Sun-Ways intends to expand into other regions of Europe in the coming years, such as Germany, Austria and Italy, as well as the United States and Asia.
-"There are over a million kilometers of railways in the world," says Danichert.
+Obviously, the goal of startup it doesn't stop at the Alps.
+Sun-Ways intends to expand in the coming years to other regions of Europe, such as Germany, Austria and Italy, and also to the United States and Asia.
+“There are over a million kilometers of railways in the world,” says Danichert.

 The train of desires

 To be successful in the long term, Sun-Ways will need to collaborate with different organizations and authorities.
-The involvement of experts in railway engineering, solar technology and environmental conservation will be key to ensuring that the system is safe, efficient and sustainable.
-If the startup can overcome the challenges and demonstrate the effectiveness of its system, it could have a significant impact on the future of solar energy and railways around the world.
+The involvement of experts in railway engineering, solar technology and environmental conservation will be key to ensuring the system is safe, efficient and sustainable.
+If the startup can overcome the challenges and demonstrate the effectiveness of its system, it could have a significant impact on the future of solar energy and rail around the world.
 Imagine a world where trains not only transport people and goods, but also contribute to the production of clean energy.
-Sun-Ways has embarked on a really interesting journey: we will follow it closely :)
+Sun-Ways has embarked on a truly interesting journey: we will follow it carefully :)